 Ready for the shot as the sunset prepares for some screen time

 Magic Hour!
-With the limited time characteristic of shooting at this time of day, we arranged the shot which involved tracking over the moving car, then up and over the tree line to show the dusky lake scene beyond.
+With the limited time of shooting at this part of the day, we arranged the shot which involved tracking over the moving car, then up and over the tree line to show the dusky lake scene beyond.
 As we continued our ascent, the parallax changed to open up the view of the lake extending into the distance.
-It was rather magic!

 We were extremely chuffed to be asked to film aerial shots in Italy for a documentary about Royal chef Mario Andrisani, on a journey back to his home town to rediscovered his culinary roots, and meet some of the individuals who inspired him.